JetBrains-Research/KotlinMemoryModelResearch/design/atomicity.md

 to declare their custom compound data types, generally spanning multiple machine words.
 Without additional measures, it is impossible to guarantee atomicity for accesses to the instances of these custom data types.
-And even for single-world data types, certain compiler optimizations may break the atomicity guarantee.
+And even for single-word data types, certain compiler optimizations may break the atomicity guarantee.

 This is why most modern programming languages (including Java, C++, Rust, etc.)